Helping Individuals Charged With Burglary in Haddonfield, New Jersey”

 Under the New Jersey statute N.J.S.A.
 2C:18-2, a person may commit burglary in one of three ways.
 First, the accused could unlawfully enter someone else’s property.
 Next, the accused could unlawfully remain on someone else’s property.
 Finally, the accused could trespass on property that belongs to a New Jersey utility company.
 Any of these could result in the accused sustaining a burglary charge or conviction.

-- Unlawful entry onto another’s property – The court can convict the accused of burglary if he or she enters a structure, part of a structure, or research facility during a time when it is not open for use by the public.
+- Unlawful entry onto another’s property – The court can convict the accused of burglary if he or she enters a structure, part of a structure, or a research facility during a time when it is not open for use by the public.
 The accused must do so without the property owner’s permission—and while intending to commit a criminal offense on the property.

 - Unlawfully trespassing on a property that belongs to a utility company – The accused may be convicted of unlawfully trespassing on utility company property if a notice is posted on the property prohibiting trespassers from entering thereon—or if the notice is posted on a fence or other structure, in hopes of dissuading intruders from entering upon the property.